 Let’s dive into Venmo and Cash App wallet transfers!

-- How to Transfer Money From Cash App to Venmo
+How To Transfer Money From Venmo To Cash App

+To send money from Venmo to Cash App, you can either set up a direct deposit to your Cash App wallet, or, link your Venmo and Cash App to the same bank account.
 Again, neither Venmo nor Cash App supports direct transfers to each other.
 However, you can serve as the link if you have an account on both platforms.
+Here are our best recommendations on how to move money from Venmo to Cash App.

 1. Set Up Direct Deposits to Your Cash App Account or Cash Card